qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rpc_java.rst

 .. note::

     This information refers to releases up to 0.7.x.
-It needs to be updated for the current releases 1.2.x.
+It needs to be updated for the current releases %{version}.

 .. _pages/rpc_java#building_a_qooxdoo_test_application: